prabhatkc/siFRC/README.md

-# Understand Fourier Ring Correlation/Calculate Image resolution
+# Understand the Fourier Ring Correlation (FRC) & Calculate Image resolution

-(1) create demo images
+(1) create demo images: python lena_noise_creation.py
-python lena_noise_creation.py

-(2) go through lenaFRC.ipynb
+(2) go through lenaFRC.ipynb to see the relation between the FRC and the SNR

 (3) Resolution calculation